-- (b) At any time after the mid-year budget and performance assessment has been tabled in council, but not later than 28 February of the current year - (i) Additional revenues that have become available over and above those anticipated in the annual budget may be appropriated, but only to revise or accelerate spending programmes already budgeted for; - (ii) The utilization of projected savings in one vote may be utilized towards spending under another vote;

-- (iii) Any errors in the annual budget may be corrected; - (iv) Unauthorised expenditure of the current financial year, not recoverable from the person liable for that expenditure, may be authorized in terms of section 32(a)(i) of the MFMA.
+12.1.2 At Any Time After the Mid-Year Budget and Performance Assessment has been Tabled in Council, but not Later than 28 February of the Current Year:

+- a) Additional revenues that have become available over and above those anticipated in the annual budget may be appropriated, but only to revise or accelerate spending programmes already budgeted for; - b) The utilization of projected savings in one vote may be utilized towards spending under another vote; - c) Any errors in the annual budget may be corrected; - d) Unauthorised expenditure of the current financial year, not recoverable from the person liable for that expenditure, may be authorized in terms of section 32(a)(i) of the MFMA.

-(c) Only one adjustments budget referred to in (b) above may be tabled in council during a year, except when - the additional revenues referred to in (b)(i) above are allocations to the municipality in a National or Provincial adjustments budget, when it will be required that the Mayor must, at the next council meeting, but within 60 days of the approval of the relevant National or Provincial adjustments budget, table an adjustments budget in council to appropriate the additional revenues;
+12.1.3 Only One Adjustments Budget Referred to in (b) above may be Tabled in Council During a Year, Except when:

+the additional revenues referred to in (b)(i) above are allocations to the municipality in a National or Provincial adjustments budget, when it will be required that the Mayor must, at the next council meeting, but within 60 days of the approval of the relevant National or Provincial adjustments budget, table an adjustments budget in council to appropriate the additional revenues.